 Overall, our results suggest that there may be important general equilibrium effects of online degree programs on the market for higher education.
 Hoxby (1997) studies how declining transportation costs and increased sharing of information and standardized testing led to geographic integration of the market for higher education over the last several decades.
-As she shows, those changes were most consequential for elite colleges, who increasingly compete in a national market for students.
-This paper fits into the broader literature on the industrial organization of higher education by studying the impact of a technological change - online education - on less-selective, mostly open access postsecondary institutions.
+Those changes were most consequential for elite colleges, which increasingly compete in a national market for students.
+This chapter fits into the broader literature on the industrial organization of higher education by studying the impact of a technological change-online education-on less-selective, mostly openaccess postsecondary institutions.
 Like Hoxby (1997), our results suggest that the geographic integration of higher education markets may lead to efficiency gains as institutions compete with each other for students.
-To our knowledge, this is the first analysis to show such effects of competition for schools that do not practice selective admissions.
+However, these gains accrue predominantly to students attending traditional postsecondary institutions and need to be balanced with the worse outcomes associated with online educational options.

-I. A Brief History of Online Education in the U.S.
+8.1 A Brief History of Online Education in the United States

-Long before the Internet, distance education took the form of correspondence courses that delivered lessons by mail, radio and television.
-U.S. colleges and universities such as University of Maryland University College (UMUC) and the University of Wisconsin-Extension have been offering correspondence courses in some form for nearly a hundred years.
+Long before the internet, distance education took the form of correspondence courses that delivered lessons by mail, radio, and television.
+US colleges and universities such as University of Maryland University College (UMUC) and the University of Wisconsin-Extension have been offering correspondence courses in some form for nearly a hundred years.

-Fully online degrees were developed in the mid-1990s, when dial-up Internet started to become available for commercial use.
-Early examples of such programs include CALcampus and Western Governors University.
-The first postsecondary institution to open an online campus was the University of Phoenix, which enrolled more than 1,200 students in the 1994-1995 academic year, according to data from the U.S. Department of Education Integrated Postsecondary Education Data System (IPEDS).
+Fully online degrees were developed in the mid-1990s, when dial-up internet started to become available for commercial use.
+Early examples of such programs include CALCampus and Western Governors University.
+The first postsecondary institution to open an online campus was the University of Phoenix, which enrolled more than 1,200 students in the 1994-95 academic year, according to data from the US Department of Education Integrated Postsecondary Education Data System (IPEDS).